-I, during the time served as a “peasant” developer, have realised this one thing that later benefits me quite a lot as a PM:
+I, during the time serving as a “peasant” developer, have realised this one thing that later benefits me a lot as a PM:

 All you have to do is to think about the reason why the meeting is there.
 Before calling your team on a meeting, make a list of issues that need to be addressed and the expected outcomes you want to attain, set forth what are important and build a detail, time-boxed agenda for the meeting (then make sure to follow the time restrictions as well!).
 In this way, you will guarantee the comprehension of the meeting so that everyone can easily follow.

 Moreover, during the meeting, make sure you adjust your emotions.
 I know you are stressing out, but it’s not wise to take it out on your team members.
 It sure will backfire you someday.
 Instead, start off with recognition or appraisal of what they have done well.
-Thereby, tactfully point out what they can do better (not what they have done wrong – these two are totally different), and enlighten them with a way to improve.
-Let them know their efforts are counted, and that you care about their development and want them to rise beyond their current limit from the bottom of your heart.
+Thereby, tactfully point out what they can do better (not what they have done wrong – these two are totally different), and give them some dedicated advice upon how to improve.
+Let them know their efforts are counted, and that you care about their development and wish the best for them – not for only you, from the bottom of your heart.

 You can also breathe a fresh wind into the meeting, such as getting them on a play-and-learn session or presents a funny video of you cheering on their latest milestones.
 Not every meeting needs to be formal, and you don’t always have to be an earnest boss!

-Last but not least, prepare a clear action plan and delegation at the end of the meeting.
+Last but not least, give out clear delegation at the end of the meeting and note it down carefully.
 It’s your job to keep track of the progress anyway, so keep it in a way that’s convenient the most to you.
 By strategically dividing the amount of work to specific persons, not only the whole performance becomes transparent and effective, but the conflicts will be minimised as well.

 Prepare a good plan